Rochdale: Twin towns – sister cities

 Sahiwal council has received many gifts, such as fire brigade trucks, ambulances and grants for hospitals from the people of Rochdale.

+Rochdale also maintains friendship links with Avellino, Italy, Kabarnet, Kenya and Riga, Latvia.

 Notable people

 Lancashire dialect poet Edwin Waugh (1817–1890) was born and brought up in the town.

 The aristocrat and poet George Gordon Byron was Lord Byron of Rochdale.
 Rochdale has a proud liberal political heritage, as shown by such people as John Bright, one of the first Quakers to sit in the House of Commons, and Rev. Joseph Cooke, the inspiration behind the Methodist Unitarian movement.
 In the 20th century, another prominent political personality was Cyril Smith, who was posthumously found to have sexually abused children.

 Among Rochdale's residents have been several musicians, including singers Gracie Fields, Lisa Stansfield (born in Heywood), Barb Jungr, and Piri, and bands Kaliphz also known as Kaleef, Autechre, and Tractor.

 Broadcasters John Peel and Mark Chapman also have links with the town; Peel lived there for a period of time and Chapman was born there.
 Actors Anna Friel, Bill Oddie and Christine Bottomley were born in Rochdale.
 Don Estelle, who was born and brought up in Crumpsall, lived for much of his life in Rochdale, including in the Seven Sisters tower blocks that overlook the town centre, and was buried there in August 2003.

 Sajid Javid, the former Chancellor of the Exchequer was born in Rochdale to British Pakistani parents.

 Other notable residents include businessman and philanthropist Sir Peter Ogden, novelist Nicholas Blincoe, Monica Coghlan, a prostitute caught up in the Jeffrey Archer scandal, and the banker Rev. Paul Flowers.

 Novelist Anna Jacobs was born in Rochdale.
 World Series of poker winner Jake Cody grew up in Rochdale.

 The footballer Earl Barrett was born there in April 1967 to Jamaican immigrant parents.
 Great Britain Olympian Craig Dawson, represented hometown club Rochdale and Bolton Wanderers at football.
-England women's national team player and GB Olympian Keira Walsh who previously has played for Blackburn Rovers, Manchester City and current team Barcelona.
+England national team player and Great Britain Olympian Keira Walsh who previously has played for Blackburn Rovers, Manchester City, Barcelona, and current team Chelsea.
 A mural depicting Walsh playing for the Lionesses was completed in June 2024.